DESTINATION: North Africa & Ethiopia

 Discover how food shapes culture and how conflict shapes food.
-In this six-class series, we’ll explore how iconic dishes from cultures around the world—from Burma to Ethiopia, Syria to Haiti—were created or affected by social or political unrest.
+In this series, we’ll explore how iconic dishes from cultures around the world—from Burma to Ethiopia, Syria to Haiti—were created or affected by social or political unrest.

 ABOUT THE INSTRUCTOR